Whether for singing, recording vocals or audio, or making YouTube videos, a microphone is a perfect tool to help you turn your dreams into a REALITY!

 This excellent condenser device has received critical acclaim for its sound quality and ability to handle high SPLs.

-This microphone would feature unrivaled sound, audio, and reliable performance with cardioid polar patterns while eliminating unwanted background noise.
+This microphone features unrivaled sound, audio, and reliable performance with cardioid polar patterns while eliminating unwanted background noise.

-The Audio Technica condenser microphone is the IDEAL solution for any home recording studio at an affordable price.
+The Audio Technica condenser microphone is the IDEAL solution for any home recording studio.
+The fact that it comes in at an affordable price makes all the difference.

 - Ideal for project or home-studio use.

-- Unrivaled versatility is provided by high SPL handling and a wide dynamic range.
+- Unrivaled versatility thanks to its high SPL handling and a wide dynamic range.

-- A low-mass diaphragm designed specifically for the application provides extended frequency and superior transient responses.
+- A low-mass diaphragm provides extended frequency and superior transient responses.

 - The cardioid polar pattern reduces sound pickup from the sides and back, improving the isolation of the desired sound source.